Shmew/Fable.Jester/installation/jest.md

 yarn add jest --dev
 yarn add @testing-library/jest-dom --dev

-yarn add @babel/plugin-transform-modules-commonjs --dev// Recommended, but not necessary yarn add prettier --dev // If you plan to use snapshot testing
+yarn add @babel/plugin-transform-modules-commonjs --dev // Recommended, but not necessary yarn add prettier --dev // If you plan to use snapshot testing
 ```